 Money and markets are not useful tools for highest level decision making when significant levels of abundance are present.
 A different set of values are required.

-How we chose those value, and how we negotiate boundaries in specific contexts will define us, and our survival probabilities.
+How we chose those values, and how we negotiate boundaries in specific contexts, will define us and our survival probabilities.

 I suggest that an absolute minimum set of values for reasonable survival probabilities is a universal respect for individual life and the individual liberty of all entities capable of modeling themselves in their own model of reality, and of making strategic abstractions and distinctions and choices that influence the probability of their future behaviour.

 It seems that the vast majority of our species fall into this set, and that we may soon be joined by many non-biological entities.

 It seems to me that it is the freedom of strategic trust networks historically associated with markets that are at the heart of freedom, not the markets themselves.

 It is those networks, not the scarcity based concept of markets, nor their value metric money, that are of value to freedom loving entities.